UsabilityEngineering/ux-portfolio-jdmacam/journal2/README.md

 by Joseph Macam, 5/2/2021

 Lifesum is a food tracking mobile used to keep track of what foods you eat and your daily caloric intake.
-My goals when using this app are typically to be able to find the foods I wish to add to my food log quick and efficiently and to be able to make changes to my log in case of entry mistakes.
+My goals when using this app are to be able to find the foods I wish to add to my food log quick and efficiently and to be able to make changes to my log in case of entry mistakes.

-The Usability/UX goals I want to highlight with this app are the **efficiency** and **error tolernace** aspects.
+The Usability/UX goals I want to highlight with this app are the **efficiency** and **error toleranace** aspects.
 Using a food intake tracking app, the steps to adding an item should be quick and simple, and one shouldn't have to struggle with the menus to add a single food item.
-Thanfully, Lifesum does a pretty good job at making food entries simple and efficient.
+Thankfully, Lifesum does a pretty good job at making food entries simple and efficient.
 The main landing page shows 4 meal sections for that current day.
 To make a food entry, you first choose the desired meal you want to add an entry to and tap the "+" icon.
 This will then take you to a food search page.